There are a LOT of small business websites out there that are built for entirely the wrong purpose. Is yours one of them?

 If you have multiple locations you may want to learn about and adopt what many SEO folks refer to as content silos for each location – here’s a great primer on local content silos.

 Focus on reviews

-Reviews have become an incredibly important form of content.
+Reviews have become an incredibly important form of content, especially for local SEO.
 As the statistic cited at the beginning of this post suggests, people increasingly rely on reviews to make decisions about the products and services they purchase.

 So, while you need positive reviews for social proof, you also need them as a pillar of your local SEO efforts.